IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 If you want to change the load balancer from HTTP to HTTPS, which is highly recommended, follow these steps:

-1. Provide your certificate via Terraform, following the instructions on the Terraform [google_compute_ssl_certificate](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_ssl_certificate.html) documentation page. (**GWH_YS62 Do we need this?
-Thomas said: "It looks like the mechanism has changed, so I don't think we need a link to that document, but Yi should have the final say on that one" please let me know.**)
+1. Provide your certificate via Terraform, following the instructions on the Terraform [google_compute_ssl_certificate](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_ssl_certificate.html) documentation page. (**GWH_YS71 Thomas said: "It looks like the mechanism has changed, so I don't think we need a link to that document, but Yi should have the final say on that one" please let me know. / Yi said: "Don't need the whole section "Terraform Template—Changing the Load Balancer to HTTPS" now.
+If they want they could set ssl input to true and provide cert infos as input. / Gen said: "querying this.
+Maybe it could be discussed elsewhere -- your call -- but if I take it out we don't have any info at all about setting to HTTPS -- which we are strongly recommending.
+My suggestion is we add it in Provide Input Values section, as a new Step 3, Set Load Balancer to HTTPS.
+Then the additional input parameters would be step 4.
+LMK what you think.
+But I don't think we should just remove it.
+Not making this change for now."**)

 2. Add the following additional input parameters in the `terraform.tfvars` file: